- Faith and Worship

-For more than 36 years, the Diocese of Little Rock has operated Catholic Adoption Services, a non-profit, Arkansas-licensed, child placement agency and ministry of Catholic Charities of Arkansas.
+For nearly 40 years, the Diocese of Little Rock has operated Catholic Adoption Services, a non-profit, Arkansas-licensed, child placement agency and ministry of Catholic Charities of Arkansas.
 For more information, contact Director Antje Harris, LSW, at (501) 664-0340.

 If you are not sure how you feel about adoption, check out BraveLove.
 This is an organization started by an adoptive mom that aims to erase the negative stereotypes and convey the love at the heart of adoption.
 Its mission is to: "change the perception of adoption through honest, informative and hopeful communication that conveys the heroism and bravery a birth mother displays when she places her child with a loving family through adoption."
 This is done through storytelling.
 Read or watch the honest and beautiful adoption stories told here.

 For those being called, consider this Novena to St. Joseph for on the path of adoption.
 If God is not calling you to adopt there are still plenty of ways you and your family can support adoption.
-Check out this list of 43 Ways Everyone can Celebrate National Adoption Month from Adoption Network Law Center, or these prayer resources and suggestions for how to accompany an expectant mother considering adoption.
+See these prayer resources and suggestions for how to accompany an expectant mother considering adoption.